sola-st/string-bugs/README.md

    * Tool/Software warning: 1 if the bug causes a warning in some other tool or software.
    * Cause problem in a specific device: 1 if the bug happens in some device(s).
    * Security risk: 1 if the bug poses a security risk.
-* The "changes.csv" containes statistics on how many characters and lines are changed in each of the bugfixes studied.
+* The `changes.csv` containes statistics on how many characters and lines are changed in each of the bugfixes studied.
-* The file "rootcause_component.csv" contains the matrix of how many of each root cause affect each component.
+* The file `rootcause_component.csv` contains the matrix of how many of each root cause affect each component.
- The file "rootcause_consequence.csv" contains the matrix of how many of each root cause entails which consequences.
+ The file `rootcause_consequence.csv` contains the matrix of how many of each root cause entails which consequences.

 ## Scripts
 The following scripts (presented in the "scripts" directory) were used for various analysis: